Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2022.

-The key thing here is to avoid opting for the first Bluetooth speaker that takes your fancy.
-Yes, it might be a looker, but it's really worth considering what you actually want from it.
-And since the two of you will likely be together for quite some time, why not read our independent review of the product – and maybe a few reviews of competing products in the price category – first?
+If you want your love for it to still be strong, after the boys of summer have gone, why not read our independent review of the product – and maybe reviews of competing products we've reviewed within that price category – first?
 You might discover a few features you didn't know you could get for the money.

 The Flip 5 is waterproof to an IPX7 rating, boasts a 12 hour battery life and has a USB-C charging port, meaning it goes from flat to fully juiced in just 2.5 hours.
 It's a pleasure to use and scores highly for portability, with a wrist strap that slips comfortably over our hand.
 There's also a PartyBoost button that helps you pair two PartyBoost-enabled speakers to create a stereo pair, or link over 100 PartyBoost-compatible speakers in mono.